Home Compare ARES vs III.L

 Ares Management vs 3i Group Ord: Which Stock Looks Stronger in 2026?

-3i Ord holds the cleaner structural position, with the lead spread across profitability and valuation.
-Ares Management does not offset that deficit through any equally strong structural edge elsewhere.
+3i Ord holds the cleaner structural position, with the lead spread across growth and valuation.
+Ares Management still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Peer-Relative Score